WilliamYi96/williamyi96.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
+* 2022.05.
+Our paper "EF-BV: A Unified Theory of Error Feedback and Variance Reduction Mechanisms for Biased and Unbiased Compression in Distributed Optimization" is available on [arXiv](https://arxiv.org/abs/2205.04180)！
 * 2022.04.
-Paper "Creative Walk Adversarial Networks: Novel Art Generation with Probabilistic Random Walk Deviation from Style Norms" has been accepted by ICCC 2022!
+Our paper "Creative Walk Adversarial Networks: Novel Art Generation with Probabilistic Random Walk Deviation from Style Norms" has been accepted by ICCC 2022!
 * 2022.04.
-Short paper "Language-Guided Imaginative Walks: Generative Random Walk Deviation Loss for Unseen Class Recognition using Text" has been accepted by [CVPR22 L3D-IVU Workshop](https://sites.google.com/view/l3d-ivu/overview?authuser=0)!
+Our short paper "Language-Guided Imaginative Walks: Generative Random Walk Deviation Loss for Unseen Class Recognition using Text" has been accepted by [CVPR22 L3D-IVU Workshop](https://sites.google.com/view/l3d-ivu/overview?authuser=0)!
 * <span style="color:red">New!!</span> 2022.03.
 HGR-Net for large-scale zero-shot learning is available on [arXiv](https://arxiv.org/abs/2203.01386)
 * 2022.03.
 Our paper [VisualGPT](https://arxiv.org/abs/2102.10407) is accepted by CVPR22! [code](https://github.com/Vision-CAIR/VisualGPT) has been released.
 * 2022.01-05.
 Reviewer for ECCV22, CVPR22, ICML22, IJCV, TIP.